 And in hot markets, selling agents spend less time looking for potential buyers than they would otherwise.

-While the NAR denies any wrongdoing, the organization agreed to a settlement in March with plans to make the following changes:
+While the NAR denied any wrongdoing, the organization agreed to a nationwide settlement in March 2024.
+The following rule changes officially took effect on August 17, 2024:

-- Selling agents can’t advertise buying agent commissions on the MLS
+- Listing agents can no longer advertise buyer agent commissions on the MLS

-- Buying agents must sign a written agreement with a client before showing houses
+- Buyer agents must sign a written agreement with clients before showing homes

-- Buyers will be responsible for paying their agents
+- Buyers are now responsible for negotiating and paying their agent’s fee

 How to pay a 3% total commission rate